Para leer este hoja informativa en español, presione aquí.

-- For the mother: IV Retrovir for the mother during labor
+- For the mother: intravenous (IV) Retrovir during labor

-After the baby is born, it is recommended that the mother start HIV treatment for her own health.
+After the baby is born, DHHS recommends that the mother start HIV treatment for her own health.

 For Babies Born to Women Living with HIV Who Have Not Taken HIV Drugs Before or During Labor